15 Best Fall Activities to Do on Long Island NY

 Visit the Fire Island Lighthouse on its Birthday

-Every time we visit, we see deer, the walk to the lighthouse is really nice, and on a clear day, the views from the top of the lighthouse are really nice!
+Every time we visit, we see deer!
+The walk to the lighthouse is also really nice, and on a clear day, the views from the top of the lighthouse are beautiful!

 If you visit from late September to early October, you can even catch the Fall Monarch Butterfly Migration!